- Programs & Services

 The Center offers a wide range of programs and services focused on enhancing teaching effectiveness, integrating learning technologies purposefully, and researching the impact of curricular and pedagogical choices.
-Services are available to individual full-time and adjunct faculty, graduate students, and other teaching staff, as well as for departments, programs, and schools/colleges at SLU.
+Services are available at no cost to individual full-time and adjunct faculty, graduate students, and other teaching staff, as well as for departments, programs, and schools/colleges at SLU.
 Some services and programs are also available to faculty and graduate students on SLU's Madrid campus; click here for more information about how Center services may be adapted for Madrid instructors.

 Please note: All individual requests for services should be initiated by the individual instructor (not by a department chair or other administrator), and all services provided to individuals are confidential.
 For more on the importance of confidentiality in the Center, see our Confidentiality Statement.

 Core programs and services include:

 - Institutes and Academies

 - Academic Portfolio Retreat